mevblocker/web/src/const/docs.md

-# How to: send backrun bundles to mevblocker RPC
+# How to send backrun bundles to MEV Blocker RPC

 _n.b. that historical submitted bundles, including those that did not land on-chain, will not only be shared with builders but also archived and presented to the public for transparency_

 1. Connect to websocket server located at `searchers.mevblocker.io`

 ```
-websocat searchers.mevblocker.io
+websocat wss://searchers.mevblocker.io
 ```

 2. Use `eth_subscribe` method to subscribe to unsigned pending transactions - `mevblocker_partialPendingTransactions`: